puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

-Once you've added declarations for these three custom resources, use the `puppet parser validate` command on the `site.pp` manifest to check your syntax, and trigger a puppet run with
+Once you've added declarations for these three custom resources, use the `puppet parser validate` command on the `site.pp` manifest to check your syntax, and trigger a puppet run with:

     puppet agent -t